Display Solutions for Smart Terminals

 Project-based development support

-Concept → samples → stable production planning with engineering-level coordination.
+Concept review → sample evaluation → pilot validation → stable production planning with engineering-level coordination.

 Typical LCD Module Requirements

-Requirements are usually defined by product design and user interaction — then engineered into a stable module.
+Requirements are usually defined by terminal product design and user interaction — then engineered into a stable LCD module direction.

-Form factor Bar-type, vertical, ultra-wide, or custom outlines driven by the front layout
+Form factor Bar-type, vertical, ultra-wide or custom outlines driven by the front-panel layout and visible area

-Brightness Medium to high brightness targets based on ambient light and viewing distance
+Brightness Medium to high brightness targets based on ambient light, viewing distance and installation angle

-Integration Cover glass, touch, front mounting, and slim structure constraints as needed
+Integration Cover glass, touch, front mounting, slim structure and bezel constraints as needed

-Design focus Appearance matching, readability, uniformity planning, and long-hour stability
+Design focus Appearance matching, readability, touch experience, uniformity planning and long-hour stability

 Why these projects are different